ericphanson/SDPAFamily.jl/docs/src/usage.md

 would still pass.
 However, that is because `p_guess` is only constructed at approximately 77 digits of precision, and `problem.optval` is only read back from SDPA-GMP at the same precision.
 So in that case, the test isn't truly testing that the solution is accurate to 200 digits of precision.

 In this case, since `1` and `1/2` are exactly representable by floating point numbers, it is enough to specify `setprecision(2000)` before the `solve!` call (so the `ρ₁` and `ρ₂` are only constructed at 256 bits of high precision), but it is good practice to set the precision at the start for the whole problem.
-Moreover, since the precision is mutable global state, it is best to set it once at the start of a session and not change it, to avoid any potentially confusing behavior, or setup and solve problems within a single
+Moreover, since the precision is mutable global state, it is best to set it once at the start of a session and not change it, or to setup and solve a problem within a single

 ```julia
 setprecision(2000) do